customerio/howtotarget/hacks/_posts/2022-02-22-apple-mail-ipad.md

 }
 ```

 Media queries detect the device size to filter out iPhones.
 Using `:not(.Singleton)` filters out Apple Mail desktop.
-Depending on the exact device or on the users resolution settings, this may not work on all iPads.
+Depending on the exact device, this may not work on all iPads.
 For the same reasons it may also target some iPhones.